thoughtbot/maintaining-open-source-projects/book/04-quality.md

 Programming style is a set of rules used while writing code.
 A style guide establishes and enforces style to improve communication, helping programmers read and understand source code.
 It ensures consistency within a file and across multiple files, and enforces best practices.
-When a group of people adhere to the same guidelines all the files feel familiar for everyone.
+When a group of people adheres to the same guidelines, all the files feel familiar to everyone.

 You may write the coding standard for your project or adopt an existing one, and follow it.
 Any guideline will be useful, as any one of them will take a myriad of little decisions for you and your team so you don’t need to think about them too.
-It doesn’t matter what decisions these are, the point is to not have to discuss them frequently.
-Code can either conform or not with the guideline, there’s little room for opinions and bike-shed type of discussions.
-This frees time for us to focus on the deeper concepts of a given changeset, the high level overview of the code in review.
+It doesn’t matter what decisions these are; the point is to not have to discuss them frequently.
+Code can either conform or not with the guideline, there’s little room for opinions and bikeshed type of discussions.
+Guidelines save time for us to focus on the deeper concepts of a given changeset, the high-level overview of the code under review.

 Here is a list of three sample style guides and coding standards: